,

 • DESIGN TECHNOLOGY (DT)

-Disassembly, design ,construction and evaluation of an electronic board game.
+Project 1: Disassembly, design, construction and evaluation of an electronic board game.

 • Investigate and analyse a range of existing products